napari/napari/docs/developers/CODE_OF_CONDUCT_REPORTING.md

-# Code of Conduct - How to follow up on a report
+# Handling Code of Conduct Reports

 This is the manual followed by napari's Code of Conduct Committee.
 It’s used when we respond to an issue to make sure we’re consistent and fair.

 Enforcing the Code of Conduct impacts our community today and for the future.
 It’s an action that we do not take lightly.
 When reviewing enforcement measures, the Code of Conduct Committee will keep the following values and guidelines in mind: